ooni/spec/test-specs/ts-018-whatsapp.md

-Ability to detect if the WhatsApp instant messaging platform is working, by checking if the DNS resolutions are consistent and if it's possible to establish a TCP session with the IPs of the endpoints.
+Ability to detect if the WhatsApp instant messaging platform is working, by checking if the DNS resolutions are consistent and if it's possible to establish a TCP connection with the IPs of the endpoints.

 # Expected inputs